harrisonahn1129/combined_AI_assistant/README.md

 1. Clone this repository
 2. Open the project in your Java IDE (Eclipse or similar)
+3. Ensure the SQLite JDBC driver is in the lib folder
-3. Obtain API keys for both ChatGPT and Perplexity AI
+4. Obtain API keys for both ChatGPT and Perplexity AI
+5. Launch the application
-4. Launch the application and enter your API keys in Settings → API Settings
+6. Click "API Settings" in the menu bar to enter your API keys
-5. Enter your query in the input field and click "Submit to Both AIs"
+7. Enter your query in the input field and click "Submit to Both AIs"
-6. View the responses side by side in the main interface
+8. View the responses side by side in the main interface
+9. Access past conversations through File → View History

 ## API Keys